dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-intro.md

    * Testing the integration of the SNS with a dapp, for example if you integrate parts of the frontend for the SNS into you dapp or if you build a DEX that interacts with the SNS.
-   * testing the integration of the SNS canisters with the dapp canister(s).
+   * Testing the integration of the SNS canisters with the dapp canister(s).

 2. [SNS testflight](./testflight.md) to test whether a dapp can be operated under SNS control.
 This testing can be done locally or on mainnet with a test